databricks/spark-training/ampcamp/blinkdb.md

     kk	699 +/- 682.0 (99% Confidence) 	999.798203258641 +/- 974.0 (99% Confidence)
     Time taken: 0.907 seconds</span></pre>

-12. However, we should remember that random sampling doesn't always work well.
+12. However, the random sampling used by BlinkDB doesn't always work well.
 For instance, try computing the average number of hits on all pages:

     <pre class="prettyprint lang-sql">
     blinkdb> select approx_avg(page_views) from wikistats_sample_cached;